ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## leftPad {#leftpad}

 Pads the current string from the left with a specified string (multiple times, if needed) until the resulting string reaches the given length.
+Similarly to the MySQL `LPAD` function.

 **Syntax**